pkanev207/react-graphql-test/NOTES.md

 ### Commands

 in the backend:
-npm run db // starts db
+npm run db - _starts db_
-npm start // starts the app with tsx npm run webpack && npm run webpack:start // starts the app with webpack
+npm start - _starts the app with tsx_
+npm run webpack &&
+npm run webpack:start - _starts the app with webpack_

-in the client: npm run dev
+in the client:
+npm start - _starts in development mode_
+npm run build + Live reload server - _starts in production mode_